NearHuscarl/Castlevania/TUTORIALS.md

 ![Courtyard](src/GameCuaTao/Castlevania/Content/TiledMaps/Stage_01/Courtyard.png)

 To create Courtyard tileset in Mappy.
-We need to determinte the width and height in pixel of a tile.
+We need to determine the width and height in pixel of a tile.
 Zoom in a bit and have a closer look we will see some duplicated regions in your map.
 After fiddling around, you will notice that each tile is exactly 64x64 pixel

 ![Courtyard_Region](images/Courtyard_Region.png)

 The map size is 1536x384, so each row can hold 1536/64 = 24 tiles.
 Similarly, each column hold 384/64 = 6 tiles

-Open Mappy `File` > `New Map...` > fill in the size of each tile and how much tiles the map can hold
+Open Mappy `File` > `New Map...` > fill in the size of each tile and how many tiles the map can hold

 ![Mappy_NewMap](images/Mappy_NewMap.png)